 You certainly don't have to limit your balcony decorating plans to only lights.
 There are plenty of other options for Christmas décor that are perfectly suited to balconies.

-Christmas wreaths, for example, are quite at home on balcony railings.
-The same is true of Christmas bows.
+.
 Both are available in multiple sizes and styles, so you'll have no problem finding one that's just right for your particular balcony.

 And there's no reason you can't have a Christmas tree on your balcony.
 For outdoor use, an artificial tree might be best.